 - turbinado sugar

-- In a medium mixing bowl, whisk together the gluten-free all-purpose flour, almond flour, granulated sugar, and salt.
+- Mix dry ingredients: In a medium mixing bowl, whisk together the gluten-free all-purpose flour, almond flour, granulated sugar, and salt.

-- Sprinkle 3 ounces ice water and the almond extract over the dry ingredients.
+- Add liquid ingredients: Sprinkle 3 ounces ice water and the almond extract over the dry ingredients.
 Use hands to gently bring the dough together into a ball; it should be neither dry nor sticky.
 Add up to an additional 1 ounce water if needed.

-- Add cornstarch and blend in with a pastry cutter; the mixture should be crumbly.
+- Cut in cornstarch: Add cornstarch and blend in with a pastry cutter; the mixture should be crumbly.
 Cover with plastic wrap and set aside.

 Stone Fruit Filling:

-- Gently fold and pleat edges of dough over outer border of fruit filling.
+- Shape galette: Gently fold and pleat edges of dough over outer border of fruit filling.
 If dough starts to tear while doing this, refrigerate for just a few minutes before reattempting.

-- Preheat oven to 400ºF.
+- Prep for baking: Preheat oven to 400ºF.
 Just before baking, brush crust with heavy cream and sprinkle with sliced almonds and turbinado sugar.
 Brush fruit filling with leftover juice.

 Feel free to use any combination of peaches, nectarines, and plums in this recipe, or experiment with a similar stone fruit.
 Just aim for about 4 cups of sliced fruit total.